Allan2024/firebase-crud-operation/README.md

 Click on display to view tickets based on their state and priority click on add contact tab to add a new contact with their progress information to the list click on
-# Sort By - To view the details in the form of Cards and based on their priority ,state and name .
+# Sort By Tab in home page - To view the details in the form of Cards and based on their priority ,state and name .
 The details are fetched from firebase server

 While just in display page, some data is fetched from the